ceph3us/rust-caliburn/README.md

    the vast majority of IRCds and clients in current use do not follow this behaviour to the point where enforcing compliance may affect use of the library

+ * Forward-slash (0x2F) are allowed in hosts since some networks (like Freenode) use this for host cloaks

 ## Implementation status

 ### What is currently implemented